stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

 struck me as horribly like a sort of Oriental ceremony, with beating of drums and chanting of many voices.
 I have, as you are aware, been much in India.
 Romero and I moved without material hesitancy through drifts and down ladders; ever toward the thing that allured us, yet ever with a pitifully helpless fear and reluctance.
-At one time I fancied I had gone mad&mdash;this was when, on wondering how our way was lighted in the absence of lamp or candle, I realised that the ancient ring on my finger was glowing with eerie radiance, diffusing a pallid lustre through the damp, heavy air around.
+At one time I fancied I had gone mad--this was when, on wondering how our way was lighted in the absence of lamp or candle, I realised that the ancient ring on my finger was glowing with eerie radiance, diffusing a pallid lustre through the damp, heavy air around.